goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 If you look at some job descriptions from big tech companies, you will see a sentence like "Experience in one or more of object oriented programming languages such as Python, Java, C++".
 So learning a back-end language won't hurt you.
 Personally, my advice would be to learn a strictly typed programming language like Java or Go.
 If you are brave, you can even try C 🤓

-My personal recommendation would be to follow <a href="https://www.youtube.com/user/GISIGeometry" target="_blank" rel="noopener noreferrer">Hussein Nasser's YouTube channel</a>.
+Know the web, learn its components and be aware how all these stuff work together.
+I recommend to follow <a href="https://www.youtube.com/user/GISIGeometry" target="_blank" rel="noopener noreferrer">Hussein Nasser's YouTube channel</a>.
 You can get lots of useful information from him.
 Some sweet playlists from Hussein Nasser are:

 - <a href="https://www.youtube.com/watch?v=V3ZPPPKEipA&list=PLQnljOFTspQUNnO4p00ua_C5mKTfldiYT" target="_blank" rel="noopener noreferrer">Backend Engineering</a>
 - <a href="https://www.youtube.com/watch?v=7IS7gigunyI&list=PLQnljOFTspQUBSgBXilKhRMJ1ACqr7pTr" target="_blank" rel="noopener noreferrer">Network Engineering</a>
 - <a href="https://www.youtube.com/watch?v=JhpUch6lWMw&list=PLQnljOFTspQU6zO0drAYHFtkkyfNJw1IO" target="_blank" rel="noopener noreferrer">HTTP</a> and <a href="https://www.youtube.com/watch?v=fVKPrDrEwTI&list=PLQnljOFTspQWbBegaU790WhH7gNKcMAl-" target="_blank" rel="noopener noreferrer">HTTP/2</a>
 - <a href="https://www.youtube.com/watch?v=SqqrOspasag&list=PLQnljOFTspQVMeBmWI2AhxULWEeo7AaMC" target="_blank" rel="noopener noreferrer">Proxies</a>
 - <a href="https://www.youtube.com/watch?v=2Nt-ZrNP22A&list=PLQnljOFTspQUGjfGdg8UvL3D_K9ACL6Qh" target="_blank" rel="noopener noreferrer">Web Sockets</a>
+- and many more on the channel.

 You may encounter same videos in different playlists but that's okay.